aaryswastaken/docker-teamcityagent-common/Readme.md

 ## Contribution

-This image is connected to Docker Cloud automated builds and configured to rebuild images on each push to the repository.
-It should pick changes from the `master` branch and tag those builds as `latest` AND also pick **any** repository tag.
+This image is connected to the [Docker Cloud](https://cloud.docker.com) automated builds and configured to rebuild images on each push to the repository.
+It should **automatically** pick changes from **any** repository tag.
 In that case it will build from repository tag, assign the same docker image tag and change `latest` to point the recent build.
+In order to build image from the `mater` branch it is required to trigger build manually via [Docker Cloud Console](https://cloud.docker.com/app/logicify/repository/).